nim-lang/Nim/doc/manual.rst

 ~~~~~~~~~~~~~~~~~~~~~

 Generic ``importcpp``'ed objects are mapped to C++ templates.
 This means that
-you can import C++'s templates rather easily without the need for a pattern
+one can import C++'s templates rather easily without the need for a pattern
 language for object types:

 .. code-block:: nim